MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 A website must request the `wallet_snap` permission using [`wallet_requestPermissions`](../../wallet/reference/rpc-api#wallet_requestpermissions) in order to interact with the specified snaps.

-Requesting this permission also invokes the specified snaps.
+A website can also call this method to invoke the specified JSON-RPC method of the specified snap.

 This method is synonymous to [`wallet_invokeSnap`](#wallet_invokesnap), and is only callable by websites.